Transactions

 Write transactions can execute read queries and data update queries, and will error when provided schema mutation queries.

-We open transaction 1, modifies the attribute value of an entity, and then commits the transaction.
+We open transaction 1 and modify the owned attribute of an entity.

 Schema transactions

-Schema transactions are exclusive against other schema transactions, and write transactions.
+Schema transactions are exclusive both against other schema transactions and write transactions.
 Existing open write transactions will block schema transactions from opening.
 Similarly, a schema transaction will block write transactions from opening.
 This prevents the data from mutating while the schema is being updated.

 Schema transactions can mutate both data and schema at the same time, allowing atomic migrations from one database state to another.